schwaben-github/SwagLabs/README.md

 1. **Run the provided script:**
    - Use the `run-tests-with-livingdoc.bat` script in the root directory to run your tests and automatically generate the LivingDoc HTML report.
    - The script will:
-     - Run all tests in the `SpecFlowPhotoGallery.Specs` project.
+     - Run all tests in the `SwagLabsTestAutomation` project.
      - Generate `TestExecution.json` (required for LivingDoc).
-     - Create/update `LivingDoc.html` in the `SpecFlowPhotoGallery.Specs` directory.
+     - Create/update `LivingDoc.html` in the `SwagLabsTestAutomation` directory.

    **Usage:**
    ```cmd